-3.1.37 Inclusive transport is a national strategy (DfT 2018) and a priority for this Plan.
+- 3.1.37 Inclusive transport is a national strategy (DfT 2018) and a priority for this Plan.
 GCC supports rail, bus and community transport operators serving Gloucestershire's vulnerable and disabled passenger users to provide easily accessible, convenient and affordable transport.
-GCC has invested in Real Time Passenger Information (RTPI).
-Gloucester Bus Station provides an accessible interchange hub and access is being improved at both Gloucester and Cheltenham Railway Stations through 'access for all' and GFirst LEP growth deal funding.

-3.1.38 A switch to more active modes of travel (walking and cycling) and away from the private car usage can provide opportunities for physical activity as an integral part of daily activities.
+GCC has invested in Real Time Passenger Information and more recently in GlosTalk a mobile phone application designed to assist bus passenger users, withinformation provided in accessible formats.
+Gloucester Bus Station provides an accessible interchange hub and access is being improved at both Gloucester and Cheltenham Railway Stations through 'access for all' and GFirst LEP growth deal funding. - 3.1.38 A switch to more active modes of travel (walking and cycling) and away from the private car usage can provide opportunities for physical activity as an integral part of daily activities.
 Heart disease, respiratory disease, stroke and cancer are amongst the most common causes of death in the UK.
 Adults who are physically active have a 20-30% reduced risk of premature death and up to 50% reduced risk of developing major chronic diseases such as coronary heart disease, stroke, diabetes and cancer.